 Grounded in a deep love for yoga and Ayurveda, and influenced by her teachers, community, and personal practice, Jodie’s teaching style blends heart-centered intentions and purposeful action with lighthearted, compassionate instruction.
 She weaves in themes from daily life, shared experiences, and the wisdom traditions of yoga and Ayurveda with mindful movement, breath work, and meditation.
 Jodie invites you to arrive to practice open to your infinite possibilities.

-Jodie joined Asheville Community Yoga in 2015.
-She currently serves as our Associate Director.
-In addition to her role, she offers community yoga classes and workshops, and is a facilitator in the center’s Yoga Teacher Training and Yoga Immersion programs.
+Jodie joined Asheville Community Yoga as a staff member in 2015 and served as Associate Director until February 2019.
+In addition to her role on staff, she offers community yoga classes and workshops, and facilitates Continuing Education programs.
 You may email her at Jodie@ashevillecommunityyoga.com.

 Gentle Flow (All Levels, Beginners Welcome)

 Tuesdays from 9:30 to 10:30 am

 Sweep the grounds for your day with a gently energizing, spirited and sweet practice floating between effort and ease.
 Guided by the breath, contemplative themes, and heartfelt intentions, we flow from movement to stillness with compassion and mindfulness.
 This practice will allow plenty of time to unwind, restoring peace in mind, body and spirit.
 All welcome.